 - The Chee in Animorphs are like this under their holograms-sleek ivory and steel androids that vaguely resemble two legged dogs.
 The Pemalite ship that powers them has a similar look.

 - In the Time Scout series, the tech is mostly normal.
 The incredibly expensive technology used by the time scouts is basically a battered tin/plastic case.
 Their satchels are just regular, battered leather satchels.
 In other words, averted.

 - Hoffmann's offices in The Fear Index is described like this, where everything is sleek, clean and minimalistic.

-- The TARDIS in Doctor Who can be thought of as a version of this, in its original 1960s incarnation.
+- The inside of the TARDIS in Doctor Who can be thought of as a version of this, in its original 1960s incarnation.
 The original set designer, Peter Brachacki, gave it a sterile white feel covered in a regular geometric pattern of circles with hints of neoclassical architecture to make it look "timeless", rather than making it deliberately futuristic.
-Due to the low budget the control console in the middle of the room was covered with conventional buttons, dials, levers and switches (Brachacki's original concept called for controls moulded specifically to the pilot's hands), but the sterile white roundel-covered walls became iconic and continue to inform the design of the current TARDIS sets nearly 50 years on.
+Due to the low budget the control console in the middle of the room was covered with conventional buttons, dials, levers, and switches (Brachacki's original concept called for controls moulded specifically to the pilot's hands), but the sterile white roundel-covered walls became iconic and continue to inform the design of the current TARDIS sets nearly 50 years on.
 Amusingly, attempts by subsequent less visionary designers to make the TARDIS look deliberately futuristic (especially with the console design in the 1980s◊, which looked like a giant BBC Micro) dated at alarming speed.

 - That original circular design on the walls is a hugely-enlarged photo of a pill packet!